kubevault/kubevault/docs/guides/secret-engines/pki/csi-driver.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Manage PKI (certificates) using the Vault CSI Driver
+# Mount PKI(certificates) Secrets into Kubernetse pod using CSI Driver

 ## Before you Begin